Elderly woman trapped in old septic system for hours

-A 68-year-old Adelanto, California, woman recently had the scare of a lifetime after she fell and was trapped in an old septic pit, Daily Press reports.
+A 68-year-old Adelanto, California, woman recently had the scare of a lifetime after she fell and was trapped in an old septic pit, LA Times reports.

 Emma Orozco went outside on Tuesday like any other morning to water her garden when she was suddenly pulled into an old septic pit, where she remained until help arrived.